canjs/canjs/model/doc/makeFindAll.md

 `makeFindAll` can be used to implement base models that perform special behavior. `makeFindAll` is passed a [can.Model.findAllData findAllData] function that retrieves raw data.
-It should return a function that when called, uses the findAllData function to get the raw data, convert them to model instances with [can.Model.models models].
+It should return a function that when called, uses the findAllData function to get the raw data and manually convert it to model instances with [can.Model.models models].

 ## Caching